CyberTea0X/hash_finder/README.md

 Usage: hash_finder [OPTIONS] -N <ZEROES> -F <COUNT>

 Options:
   -N <ZEROES>          The number of zeros that should be at the end of the hash -F <COUNT>           Number of hashes to find
-  -C <CORES>       Number of threads to use
+  -C <CORES>           Number of threads to use.
+Default value depends on OC -S <STEP>            Number of hashes processed in one step by one thread. defaults to 10000
-  -S <STEP>        Number of hashes processed in one step by one thread -h, --help       Print help
+      --start <START>  The number from which the hash search starts [default: 1] -h, --help           Print help
   -V, --version        Print version
 ```

 ## Installation: